 S, and West Point coins bear the letter

-found in general circulation since West Point usually mints proof and bullion coins.
+found in general circulation since West Point usually only mint proof and/or bullion coins.

-S mint coins (San Francisco) bearing dates prior to the mid-1970's were intended for circulation but now,
+S mint coins (San Francisco) prior to the mid-1970's were intended for circulation but after that time,

 D mint marks were used on gold and silver coins in

-The mints in Carson City, Nevada - New Orleans, Louisiana - Charlotte, North Carolina and Dahlonega, Georgia; was considered
+The mints in Carson City, Nevada - New Orleans, Louisiana - Charlotte, North Carolina and Dahlonega, Georgia; were considered

-reopened.
-These early coins now exist in the hands of collectors and museums and are never found in circulation.
-With the opening
+temporary mints.
+Coins from these mints now exist only in the hands of collectors and museums and are never found in circulation.

 D mint mark did return in 1906.